 I was honored to be used in a demonstration one afternoon.
 While Sandy performed an extraction on me the remaining seventy-four participants chanted in support of her work.
 While I lay there Sandy removed toxins from me, reducing pain and inflammation I was experiencing.
 The energy of that chant shook me to my core.
 It was the first visceral tribe-like experience I’d ever had.
 I understood in that moment how powerful a tight community might be in a tribe members life.
 The voice of the tribe could literally heal.

 After the first week of living in this kind of environment you start to understand why Michael Harner is so prone to hysterical laughter.
-Working so continuously with the compassionate helping spirit injects everything with a lightness that really pushes you to a place beyond common daily reason.
+Working so continuously with the compassionate helping spirits injects everything with a lightness that really pushes you to a place beyond common daily reason.
 You come to realize what many sages throughout time have understood, the joke is always on you.
 My sickness passed I started to really enjoy receiving healing, watching the spirits kick around my silliest, most resistant personality traits.
 You start to get to a place where you want to order up a big bowl of popcorn and really enjoy the next dismemberment you’re about to go through.

 One of my favorite experiences was one of the last – the creation of a group ritual.
 Imagine throwing seventy five people together to create a ritual.
 Journeying to the helping spirits was of course involved.
 Groups were formed and leaders were chosen through a form of divination that looked suspiciously like spin the bottle.
 Replace the bottle with a drum stick, ask the spirits who will be secretary of the group and spin the drumstick!
-There were three roles to be filled, in her group my future wife was chosen by the spirits to fill all three!
+There were three roles to be filled, in her group my late wife was chosen by the spirits to fill all three!

 Each of the groups were responsible for one phase of the ritual.
 Our job was the fire ritual at the closing.
 Part of this involved creating two effigies for burning.
 Ann and I were tasked with making the effigies, collecting dried straw to make two wicker people of sorts.
 We worked on the straw bodies with the same intensity I brought to my red model sports car fetish.
 An extra skill was intuitively brought to bear, almost as if another awareness woke up when tasked with the responsibility of creating a ritual object for this group.
 Part of the shamanic skills we humans likely carry with us, this part knew how to weave materials in such a way as to make them not only symbolically powerful and technically practical, but also imbued with a transformative power that would activate when the right moment arrived.